 Our dynamic team is a fusion of health educators, medical professionals, wellness coaches and travel enthusiasts, who are not only experts in their field, but passionate about using their skills and expertise to strengthen the global health workforce.

-Ari is passionate about holistic and international health.
-Ari is dedicated to creating programs and courses that integrate health education and personal empowerment while sharing her love for adventure and travel.
+Ari is a nurse practitioner passionate about holistic and international health.
+She is dedicated to creating programs and courses that integrate health education and personal empowerment while sharing her love for adventure and travel.
 She has traveled extensively on six continents over the past 32 years, participated in several international health projects and guided on various international medical trips.
 She enjoys creating global health curriculum and courses for MedTreks and is constantly seeking new ways to provide medical training and skills to nurses, students, and community health workers.
 Ari is the director of Nursing Program Development at HopeCore and has founded the MedTreks Kenya program as a way to strengthen the training and collaboration for medical professionals interested in improving global health.
 She enjoys running annual trips to Kenya, bringing medical professionals from the US to do direct training and hands-on skills with the HopeCore medical staff.
 Ari Rasori is currently a nurse practitioner in the Emergency Department in Southern Oregon.
 She loves her job working with a wide spectrum of patients, but when she is not working or traveling, she enjoys hiking, skiing, camping, yoga, rafting, biking and spending time with friends in the outdoors.

-MedTreks Core Faculty
+MedTreks Lead Faculty & Consultant

 Dr. Rasori teaches and consults in the fields of international health and travel medicine.
 For the last twenty years, he has led accredited, wilderness medicine and travel medicine field seminars for physicians to all the continents including programs to Kenya, Tanzania, New Guinea, Peru, Costa Rica, Ecuador, India, Nepal, Bhutan, Brazil, Mexico, Guatemala, Thailand, Vietnam, and Antarctica.
 He is a long time member of the Wilderness Medical Society and has lectured frequently at their national conferences since 1990.